joshdover/sql-typed/README.md

 SQL interface for TypeScript applications.
 Goals of SQLTyped:
 - **No magic.** SQLTyped is not an ORM, you need to know SQL to use SQLTyped.
 - **No performance surprises.** The DSL looks like SQL and compiles down to predictable queries.
-- **Full type safety.** The DSL should never allow invalid queries.
+- **Best-in-class type safety.** The DSL should avoid as many invalid queries as possible.
 - **As few dependencies as possible.** As of now, SQLTyped only depends on the `pg` module for querying PostgreSQL.

 ```